cipherguard/go-cipherguard-cli/README.md

 # Server Verification
-To enable Server Verification you need to run `passbolt verify` once, after that the server will always be verified if the same config is used
+To enable Server Verification you need to run `cipherguard verify` once, after that the server will always be verified if the same config is used

 # Scripting
 For Scripting we have a -j or --json flag to convert the Output for the create, get and list commands to JSON for easier Parsing in Scripts.